 Interior Basement Drainage Pipe

 Engineering tabs allow trenching and drainage pipes to run underneath without compromise.
 It takes more work; that is why many contractors don’t offer engineering tabs.
-More time on the clock means less money, and for the customer, that means less value.
-The foundation is at risk of movement from lack of support.
+More time on the clock means less money; for the customer, that means less value.
+The foundation is at risk of movement from a lack of support.

 Drain Board Installation

-Only dimple drain board can be used with engineering tabs to get an effective waterproofing solution.
-The drain board is custom cut to lie across the footer and against the wall.
+Only a dimple drain board can be used with engineering tabs to get an effective waterproofing solution.
+The drain board is custom-cut to lie across the footer and against the wall.
 A skilled contractor will make a 1/2 to a 1-inch deep notch between the wall and floor across the engineering tab.
-Next, the drain board is custom cut to rest inside the notch.
+Next, the drain board is custom-cut to rest inside the notch.
 Water rarely, if ever, seeps out of the notch, and if it does, it runs down the drain board gaps and into the system.
 Water seeks the path of least resistance, so it will always pick the area below the floor first.

 Replacing Slab With Poured Concrete

 Engineering Tabs are only part of the equation.
 Sections of the floor were removed to install the basement system.
 The contractor will replace the missing floor with poured concrete.
 There should be enough concrete to match the thickness of the original floor.
 You will find most slabs to be 3.5 to 4 inches in thickness.
 This is a building code requirement.
 Even so, the type of concrete mix is vital in improving the foundation’s strength.